 The first step in treating DCIS is surgery to remove the abnormal tissue in the breast.
-Depending on how far the DCIS has spread within the ducts, surgery can be either mastectomy or lumpectomy.
+Depending on how far the DCIS has spread within the milk ducts, surgery can be either mastectomy or lumpectomy.

 If DCIS has spread throughout the ducts, affecting a large part of the breast, you will need a total (simple) mastectomy.
 In a total mastectomy, the surgeon removes the entire breast but no other tissue or lymph nodes.

 If there is little spread of DCIS within the ducts, a choice can be made between mastectomy and lumpectomy.
 With lumpectomy, the surgeon removes only the abnormal tissue, but the rest of the breast is left intact.
 In most cases, it does not include the removal of any lymph nodes.

-Most women in the United States with DCIS choose treatment with lumpectomy followed by radiation therapy [98-99].
+In the U.S., most women with DCIS choose treatment with lumpectomy followed by radiation therapy [1,3].

 Learn more about mastectomy and lumpectomy.

 Radiation therapy is not given to women who are treated with mastectomy for DCIS.

 Select women with smaller, lower grade DCIS and clean surgical margins, may be candidates for lumpectomy without radiation therapy [2,8].

 Learn more about radiation therapy.

 The National Comprehensive Cancer Network (NCCN) recommends women who are treated with lumpectomy plus radiation therapy for estrogen receptor-positive (ER+) DCIS consider taking tamoxifen for five years .
-Studies have shown tamoxifen can lower the risk of a recurrence of DCIS as well as the risk of getting invasive cancer in both the affected breast and the opposite breast [104-105,107].
+Studies have shown tamoxifen can lower the risk of [9-11]:

-Tamoxifen is usually not recommended for women who have a mastectomy for DCIS have an excellent prognosis with a low risk of DCIS recurrence or developing invasive breast cancer, so the benefit of tamoxifen is likely very small.
+Tamoxifen is usually not recommended for women who have a mastectomy for DCIS.
+These women have an excellent prognosis with a low risk of DCIS recurrence or developing invasive breast cancer, so the benefit of tamoxifen is likely very small.

 Learn more about tamoxifen.